View Publications

 • Book (Making Sense of Mathematics for Teaching the Small Group) selected as a 2020 Teacher's Choice Award winner for Professional Development.
 This award honors products of exceptional quality and outstanding performance in the classroom and at home.

-• Recipient of the 2016 Teaching Incentive Award (TIP), University of Central Florida
+• 2016 Teaching Incentive Program Award (TIP), University of Central Florida

 • Outstanding Thesis Award, College of Education, University of Central Florida